Frequently Asked Questions

 Where are you licensed to provide services?

-This practice is licensed to provide services to clients located in New York and Connecticut.
+I am licensed to provide services to clients located in New York and Connecticut.

 Finally, if you are uninsured or self-pay, you have the right to request a Good Faith Estimate of expected charges prior to receiving services.